kkarsten62/QMapShack.AppImage/README.md

 Thanks to AppImage  -To bring it to the point.
 <https://appimage.org/>

-Big thanks to the QMapShack community for the stable and continuous development.
+And a big thanks to the QMapShack community for the stable and continuous development.
 <https://github.com/Maproom/qmapshack/wiki>